benblack769/benblack769.github.io/posts/blog/pipeline-processing.md

 But at the end of the tunnel was treasure---in this case:

-1. The ability to actually change the code to be more general and more future-proof without fearing the goblins overwhelming us during the process (shocker)
+1. The ability to actually change the code to be more general and more future-proof without fearing the goblins overwhelming us during the process
 2. The hope of a more robust system with fewer intermitted stalls and crashes.
 3. Clear, measurable inefficiencies in GPU utilization, with immediate AWS cost savings on the order of tens of thousands of dollars a month.

-This treasure was clearly valuable across the engineering group, and quite visible to leadership, so the hurdles to adoption
+This treasure was clearly valuable across the engineering group, and quite visible to leadership, shining on efforts to success from on high.

-Despite this potential treasure, and its visibility, simply formulating a plan to solve the problem perfectly was beyond any of us working there, as there were too many constraints, and too many technical issues.
-Business and regulatory commitments to never change any results of any existing models, a codebase that couldn't be iterated on without breaking something, and a lack of a clear mission stymied any serious planning.
+Despite this potential treasure, and its visibility, simply formulating a plan to solve the problem perfectly was beyond any of us working there, as there were regulatory commitments to never change any results of any existing models, and a codebase that couldn't be iterated on without breaking something, and a lack of a clear mission stymied any serious planning.

-However, I am not the type of person to stop when things seem uncertain or impossible in the world of software.
-Instead, I am compelled to push forward into the unknown.
-So I traced every logical codepath, and diagrammed it out into what seemed like the logical abstraction: a data processing pipeline (below).
+However, the artist does not march on orders.
+So I traced every logical codepath, and diagrammed out into what seemed like the logical abstraction: a data processing pipeline (below).
 It wasn't pretty, but it made me understand the inherent simplicity to the logic.
-The cave was dark, but not too deep.
+The cave was dark, and packed with monsters, but not too big or deep.

 ![Classifier-diagram](/images/pipeline-processing/images/techcyte-pipeline.png)

-At this point, without a clear directive, and with other tasks pulling at my mind, I sat on this for about 6 weeks, pondering it occasionally, and slowly gaining confidence for the next step.
+At this point, without a clear path to success, and with other tasks pulling at my mind, this effort stalled for about 6 weeks, pondering it occasionally, and slowly gaining confidence for the next step.

 ### Gearing for the Last Boss: Prioritizing the hardest problem

 "Python multiprocessing bug".
 This phrase tends to strike anxiety into the hearts of even those software developers experienced with multithreading in other computer languages or systems.
 It certainly struck some anxiety to all of us working on this system.
 <!-- Even Guido Von Rossum, the creator of python seems to view this subject with a bit of hesitation, in an interview after leaving his position as the BDLF of python, Guido von Rossum mentioned the relief he felt of not having to triage bug severity of (a random example he mentions) "multiprocessing bugs".  -->

 And it isn't just that we were particularly bad at it.
 Most python-based high performance data processing frameworks includes "multiprocessing support" as a cool add-on feature to improve performance (i.e. pandas, scikit-learn, dagster, ray, etc).
 Unfortunately, in seemingly every single one of those systems, this feature has an long trail of bug reports, performance concerns, and other usage difficulties.
-These difficulties often add up to hundreds of hours of wasted effort from downstream developers, and stress that could have been avoided simply by using another language.
+These difficulties often add up to hundreds of hours of wasted effort from downstream developers, and stress that could have been avoided simply by using another language with better parallelism support.
 And so python multiprocessing is often one of the major issues that pushes developers to look for an alternative to python, even at great expense and losing the great advantages of python's incredible computational ecosystem.

 But what if we started from scratch, and built a micro-framework architected specifically around python multiprocessing difficulties, rather than trying to add in support later?
 What if we geared up to face the last boss, from the very beginning?